bksaini078/fake_news_detection/README.md

 Due to storage constraint, we are not able to load many files such as embedding.model, glove, etc. We have kept them in [Google drive](https://drive.google.com/drive/folders/1qbpFysqLRYo_UchAIeTa-hGMHahNsOed?usp=sharing)

+## The Data\Input2 is the dataset on which overall comparision have been done and it is default dataset for model.

 ## Starting

 Install libraries in requirements.txt: